How Many Pounds Are In 80 Ounces

 Pound

 The term "pound" also comes from the Roman libra.
-Different variations of the pound have been used throughout history in various countries.
+Consider this: different variations of the pound have been used throughout history in various countries.
 The avoirdupois pound, which is the standard pound used in the U.S., was standardized in England.

 Standardization